LinkedInAttic/archetype/_posts/tutorials/2012-10-15-creating-custom-components.md

 ### Components

 Components define the sets of styles to be applied to identifiers.
 Identifiers have a one-to-one mapping with a component.
-In many cases, components are derived from various primitives and define a key-value store for all the styles
+In many cases, components are derived from various primitives and define a key-value mapping of all the styles

 Components start off something like this: